verilog-to-routing/vtr-verilog-to-routing/doc/vpr/command_line_usage.rst

         <net name2> <signal probability> <transition density>
         ...

-    Instructions on generating this file are provided in ref:`power_estimation`.
+    Instructions on generating this file are provided in :ref:`power_estimation`.